gdsfactory/klayout_pyxs/README.md

 The basic structure is:

  * `docs` The documentation
+ * `klayout_pyxs` The python package sources
+ * `pymacros` The python .lym macros files for KLayout
  * `samples` Some sample files
- * `klayout_pyxs` The package sources
  * `tests` Test sources and golden data
  * `xs2pyxs` xs to pyxs conversion scripts

-The `docs` folder contain the .rst files and images for the documentation pages.
+The `docs` folder contains the .rst files and images for the documentation pages.
 See rendered version [here](https://klayout-pyxs.readthedocs.io/en/latest).

+The `klayout_pyxs` folder contains the python package which includes the cross-section generation engine.

+The `pymacros` folder contains with the actual KLayout macros code, `pyxs.lym`.

 The `samples` folder holds a few files for playing around.

-The `klayout_pyxs` folder contains the python package, and `pymacros` folder with the actual KLayout package code (`pyxs.lym`).

 The `tests` folder contains some regression tests for the package.
 To run the tests, make sure "klayout" or "klayout_app" (in Windows)